jonnnnyw/php-phantomjs/_version_4/3-usage.md

 Set Background Color
 --------------------

-You can easily force the background color of the requested page by setting  a `backgroundColor` body style:
+You can force the background color of the requested page by setting  a `backgroundColor` body style:

 {% highlight php %}